 Neuro Developmental Disorders

-This can be helpful as it’s a more positive way of thinking about these as differences rather than deficits.
+'Neurodiversity' is a term that refers to the natural differences between people.
+It can be helpful as it’s a more positive way of thinking about these as differences rather than deficits.

 ADHD is a medical diagnosis that can only be made by a suitably qualified medical professional.

 In Peterborough this is provided for the NHS by the Neurodevelopmental Service, CAMHS.
 Access to this service is through the Early Help pathway.
 The Neurodevelopmental Service provides treatment of ADHD using medication and treatment for comorbid mental health disorders in youngsters with ADHD.

 People aged 18 and over would need to speak to their GP and request a referral to the Adult ADHD Team.
 Young people over the age of 18 will be referred by their GP to adults’ mental health services for comorbid mental health concerns.

 What does it mean if you have a Developmental co-ordination disorder (DCD)?

 Developmental co-ordination disorder (DCD), also known as dyspraxia, is a condition affecting physical co-ordination.
 It causes a child to perform less well than expected in daily activities for their age and appear to move clumsily.

 DCD is thought to be around 3 or 4 times more common in boys than girls, and the condition sometimes runs in families.

 If you're concerned about your child's health or development, talk to a GP or health visitor, or speak to a nurse, doctor or special educational needs co-ordinator (SENCO) at your child's school.
 If necessary, they can refer your child to a community paediatrician, who will assess them and try to identify any developmental problems.
 If you are older than 16 years talk to your GP.

 Global Developmental Delay